Chiang Mai a City of Art

 Another gallery is the “Soft Light” Gallery, or Sangdee Gallery, a not for profit gallery that promotes local and emerging talent, though it doesn’t shy away from international exhibits.
 It previously hosted Chris Bredon, an Royal Academy alumnus who showcased Aung San Suu Kyi during her house arrest in Burma and painted canvases from his travels across the African continent and Madagascar.

-There’s no hotel that has embraced Chang Mai’s cultural vibe more than the akyra Manor Hotel.
+There’s no hotel in Chiang Mai that has embraced the cultural vibe more than the akyra Manor Hotel.
 It’s designed as a living gallery and promises to be a vibrant and continually transforming representation of the art that makes Chang Mai different from so many other major cities.

-One of the best parts of the hotel is that it not only showcases Chang Mai’s ever changing art scene, but actually allows visitors to participate in the art themselves.
-It offers private classes led by local artists in specialties such as charcoal or acrylics for three hour blocks to spark creativity and provide guidance.
+One of the best parts of this boutique art hotel is that it not only showcases Chang Mai’s ever changing art scene, but actually allows visitors to participate in the art themselves.
+It offers private art classes led by local artists in specialities such as charcoal or acrylics for three hour blocks to spark creativity and provide guidance.

 The hotel itself is a 5 star artistic hotel located downtown on a street known as “Coffee Street.”
 Surrounding the hotel are coffee shops, boutiques, bars, and galleries, all easily reachable by walking.
 It also hosts its own exhibitions, beginning with showcase from the celebrated Andy Gotts that opened along with the hotel.